kristjanr/wise-cs/scraped-data/sections/03-holding-money/subsections/04-using-assets/articles/08-managing-your-balance-or-jar-when-its-held-as-stocks/content.md

+# Using Assets
-# Managing your Balance or Jar when it’s held as Stocks
+## Managing your Balance or Jar when it’s held as Stocks
 Holding a Balance or Jar as Stocks doesn’t change what you can do with it.

 But there are 3 important things to keep in mind: